A Rich History

 After years of reconstruction, the Assumption Grasshopper Chapel still remains in existence today.
 Celebration Masses, weddings, and other events take place throughout the year so everyone can experience the chapel as they please.
 Assumption Chapel is located in Cold Spring off of State Highway 23 and Chapel Hill Street, just off of Pilgrimage Road.

-Feast of the Assumption Mass
+Vigil Mass of the Feast of the Assumption

 The Story Of Assumption Chapel